cicsdev/cics-genapp/base/Installation.md

 The application is supplied as a Git repository.
 This repository may be cloned directly to a UNIX System Services (USS) environment, or downloaded to your workstation.

-To clone the repository to a USS environment, use a Git client from the USS command prompt.
+To clone the repository to a USS environment, use a Git client at the USS command prompt.
+Use the supplied installation shell script to copy files to MVS data sets.

 To download the repository to your workstation, either download as a zip file or clone the repository using a Git client.
-Next use FTP to copy the correct files to your z Systems machine.
+Use FTP to copy files to MVS data sets.

 The files include a customization job so you can easily configure the application for your environment.

 ## Procedure: installation from USS

-Use this procedure if you wish to clone the Git repository directly to a UNIX System Services (USS) environment.
+Use this procedure if you wish to clone the Git repository directly to a USS environment.

 **Note:** the Git client must support the zos-working-tree-encoding attribute for files.